aviaviavi/talks/intro-to-parsers-2019-01/PITCHME.md

 Note:

+- The lexer module gives us functions around defining our lexemes.
+For now, we will largely take advantage of `symbol`
 - symbol is a helper function for a specific kind of lexeme: parsing verbatim strings
 - it's a special case of L's `lexeme` function, which just has a more general type signature.
 It takes an arbitrary parser rather than just a string
 - `between` is part of parser-combinators, a dependency